alabianca/pph-web-sdk-demo/README.md

 See the `frontend` directory for a vanilla JS web app.
 When running it and connecting to the mediator app running locally on the windows machine, I notice style changes on the app.

-See the `frontend-angular` directory for an Angular 7 web app.
-When running it and connecting to the mediator app running locally on the windows machine, I notice style changes and none of the buttons work anymore.
-IE clicking `Test Click` is not toggling the status anymore.
-The click event is not even fired anymore.
+Also once I connected to the mediator app the test button does  not fire the click event anymore